JonathanPorta/deployman/README.md

 After cloning the repository, install dependencies with `bower install ; npm install`.
 Make sure [grunt-cli] is installed (`npm i -g grunt-cli`), and run grunt to get a complete build.
 Start the server with `npm start`.
 Open a browser to [localhost:3000](http://localhost:3000).

 ### Configuration
 Configuration options are set in `config.json`.
+To override defaults, create a file in the root of the project called `config.json` and add a JSON object with the overridden keys and values.

 *Options*
 - _port_ network port to listen on.
+Default `3000`
 - _write_path_ Path to write configuration file.
+Default `./deployman.conf`

 ## Examples
 _(Coming soon)_